hpreston/webexteamsbot/README.md

 This will generate a code coverage report in a directory called `htmlcov`

 # Credits
+The initial packaging of the original `ciscosparkbot` project was done by [Kevin Corbin](https://github.com/kecorbin).

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage)